nitish-nagesh/fairness-audit/anonymized_aaai_submission/AAAI Code/Data quality and counterfactual fairness (Fig 3 and 4)/README.md

-# Data Quality and Counterfactual Fairness Analysis for FairTabGen (Figure 4)
+# Data Quality and Counterfactual Fairness Analysis for FairTabGen (Figure 3 and Figure 4)

 ## 📋 Overview

-This directory contains the implementation and analysis for **Figure 4** of the FairTabGen paper, which presents the data quality and counterfactual fairness analysis.
+This directory contains the implementation and analysis for **Figure 3 and Figure 4** of the FairTabGen paper, which presents the data quality and counterfactual fairness analysis.
 The analysis demonstrates how FairTabGen maintains data quality while improving counterfactual fairness across different datasets.

 ## 🎯 Research Objective